The Names of God

 Jehovah--The Eternal One.
 The Ever-Living One.
 The Self-Existent One.

-He lives from Eternity past to Eternity future.
+He self-exists from Eternity past to Eternity future.
 And everything else that lives gets its life from Him.

 We'll consider them in Biblical order, except for one, that I'll save for last.